Iris Investigate User Guide¶

 Filter the list by primary and secondary categories in the Domain History: Fields Settings menu, accessible through the gear icon on the left of the Domain History panel title bar.
 Show and hide the new subset of your results by toggling in the Field button, located in the panel's column rows.

-Domain history versus historical pDNS and WHOIS data¶
+Domain History versus Historical pDNS and WHOIS data¶

 Domain History is available for over 98% of active domains, and for all domains created since 2021.
-For some domains, additional historical information is available in the legacy Hosting History Data Panel Panel (via the Investigate UX), and in our 20+ years of records in the WHOIS History Data Panel.
+For some domains, additional historical information is available in the legacy Hosting History Data Panel Panel (via the Investigate UX), and in 20+ years of records in the WHOIS History Data Panel.

 The Screenshot History data panel provides an index of dates for which DomainTools has an archived screenshot for the domain.
 If Screenshot History is empty, select the Update Content button to queue the web crawler to gather an updated screenshot for the domain (typically available within five minutes, and up to 24 hours).